 Experimental – Low Levels of Water in Hydrocarbon

-To display lower levels of water measurement, the NIR spectra of a series of 17 samples with different levels of water in a hydrocarbon background were measured in the range from 1,100 nm to 1,600 nm using a Guided Wave NIR-O Process NIR Spectrometer and a 3 cm pathlength cell.
+To display lower levels of water measurement, the NIR spectra of a series of 17 samples with different levels of water in a hydrocarbon background were measured in the range from 1,100 nm to 1,600 nm using a Process Insights NIR-O Process NIR Spectrometer and a 3 cm pathlength cell.
 A longer pathlength is utilized to permit the use of the 1,400 nm peak.
 The absorbance spectra of the samples with water concentrations in the range of 0 to 1,500 ppm is showed in Figure 3.

 Figure 3.
 Absorbance Spectra - Low Levels of Water in Hydrocarbon